89+ CAMPING FOOD RECIPES TO TRY

 12. Salmon with herbs and lemon hits a home run in every department.
 Expect to make the other campers jealous of your incredible meal when you’re eating this next to the fire.

 13. This recipe for braised brisket with potatoes and carrots is the one that gets my mouth watering more than any other.
 I’ve only made it once (and it was in the backyard, not camping), but it tasted as good as you might expect it to.

 14. If you want a more varied vegetable palette, give this sausage and vegetables dinner a shot.
 You can swap out a few veggies for your favorites to customize the meal.

 15. Grilled sausage with potatoes and green beans is an excellent end to your day.
 It requires some extra prep but is well worth it.

-Sometimes you only need a quick bite, a side to your main meal, or have extra time at the campsite and calories to fill.
+Sometimes you only need a quick bite, a side dish to your main meal, or have extra time at the campsite and calories to fill.
 These recipes are quick to make, or easy to transport.

 1. Steamed broccoli is a great snack when camping.
 It’s easy to transport and to cook.

 2. For the true camping food connoisseur, try these nachos.
 They’re guaranteed to not only knock off your socks, but to impress your friends and associates with your impeccable cheese selection for this camping food snack.

 3. Grilled potatoes with bacon?
 Uh, yes, please.
 This camping food snack could serve as full-size meal with the inclusion of some chicken or other meat, but it serves its purpose well as a delicious snack.